DIY Pool Noodle Coral Reef Seaweed

 If you want, you can split each end of the noodle again…don’t split ends any longer than about 15 inches to avoid sagging.
 Trim ends at different lengths from top to make the plants look more realistic.

-Next, cut holes where you marked…make sure holes are a little smaller in circumference than the pool noodle so that it has a tight fit into the box and will stand upright
+Next, cut holes where you marked.
+Make sure the holes are a little smaller in circumference than the pool noodle so that it has a tight fit and will stand upright when pushed into the hole.

 I placed the larger pieces in the box then used shorter lengths of various sizes to fill in between larger pieces.